[advertisement]

 Remembering Robert Errichello

 The gear industry has lost one of its most respected figures.
 Robert Errichello, founder of GEARTECH and a leading authority on gear design, failure analysis, and tribology, has passed away.
 He was 84.
-With a career spanning nearly 60 years, Bob made contributions to gear engineering and standards development that will endure for generations.
+Over a career spanning more than 57 years, Bob made contributions to gear engineering and standards development that will endure for generations.

 Bob published more than 80 articles on the design, analysis, and application of gears, authored three widely used computer programs for gear design and analysis, and consulted for more than 50 wind turbine manufacturers, purchasers, operators, and researchers.
-He taught courses in materials science, fracture mechanics, vibration, and machine design at San Francisco State University and the University of California, Berkeley.
-He presented numerous seminars to professional societies and the gear, bearing, and lubrication industries.
-He served as technical editor for both Gear Technology and STLE Tribology Transactions.
+He taught courses in material science, fracture mechanics, vibration, and machine design at San Francisco State University and the University of California at Berkeley, and presented numerous seminars to professional societies and the gear, bearing, and lubrication industries.
+He served as technical editor for both Gear Technology and STLE’s Tribology Transactions.
 A graduate of the University of California at Berkeley, he held BS and MS degrees in mechanical engineering and a Master of Engineering degree in structural dynamics.
 His contributions were recognized with the AGMA TDEC Award, the AGMA E.P.
 Connell Award, the AGMA Lifetime Achievement Award, the STLE Wilbur Deutch Memorial Award, the 2015 STLE Edmond E. Bisson Award, and the AWEA Technical Achievement Award.

-For 27 years, Bob and his wife Jane Muller taught the Gear Failure Analysis seminar.
-“His legacy will live on through Gear Failure Analysis, MPMA’s most popular class—one Bob gave to MPMA in 2016, and that has since benefited thousands of engineers,” said Sara Zimmerman, MPMA chair and vice president, CX and product at Sumitomo.
-“On behalf of the board of directors, our sincerest condolences to Jane and the Errichello family and friends for this tremendous loss.”
+For 27 years, Bob and Jane Muller taught the AGMA Gear Failure Analysis seminar, which became AGMA’s most popular course.
+In 2016, he separately gave his Gear Failure Analysis course to MPMA, where it has also become their most popular offering.
+“His legacy will live on through Gear Failure Analysis, MPMA’s most popular class—one Bob gave to MPMA in 2016, and that has since benefited thousands of engineers,” said Sara Zimmerman, MPMA Chair and Vice President CX and Product at Sumitomo.
+“On behalf of the Board of Directors, our sincerest condolences to Jane and the Errichello family and friends for this tremendous loss.”

 Share and save: